AravjitSachdeva/AravjitSachdeva/README.md

 I adept in Infrastructure as Code, best security practices, design patterns, CI/CD and Deployment processes.
 I have worked quite extensively with AWS.
 Also highly geared towards product and strategy oriented thinking.

 My go to language for building something is Python.
-Currently, I am more focused on consolidating my skill in Typescript, Node.js, React, and Next.js.
+Currently, I am more focused on increasing my fluency in Typescript, Node.js, React, and Next.js.
 I am more backend leaning and have a functional understanding of front-end development.
 Trying to improve more on that.

 I have also worked as a Data Scientist/Data Engineer in the past and find Machine Learning and Statistics quite fascinating.
 </p>